 I have a casserole addiction.
 The creamier the better.
 Potluck church dinners?
 Heaven on earth.
 Broccoli casserole, hash brown casserole, Turkey Tetrazzini, you name it.
 I love them all.

 You see where this is going, don’t you?
 Enter my beautiful, dairy-allergic child to break my canned cream of mushroom soup reliance.
 Now I enjoy making dairy-free versions of recipes that used to require opening a can and tearing open a package.

-My latest makeover involves an artichoke rice salad.
+One of my top makeovers to date involves an artichoke rice salad.
 A popular Southern version of this summertime staple involves a package of Rice a Roni, among other things.
 My version uses items you probably have in your cupboard for a dairy-free side that’s perfect for lunch boxes or your next family gathering, and is fun to make with kids!

 Make it a Meal

 For a simple lunch, you can add canned chickpeas, tuna, salmon, or chicken to this artichoke rice salad.
 It’s also a great way to use up leftover rotisserie chicken or cubed cooked chicken breast.